IBM-Cloud/docs/services/ObjectStorage/os_large_files.md

 #### Using the Swift API to handle Dynamic Large Objects

-You can segment the objects so that they are 5GB or less yourself, and then upload them through the Swift API.
+You can segment the objects so that they are 5 GB or less yourself, and then upload them through the Swift API.
 It is important when uploading, that you first upload all of the segments before uploading the manifest.
 If the object is downloaded before all of the segments have finished uploaded the downloaded object will be inconsistent.
 You can upload large files by completing the following steps.

 1. Sort the segments by name in the order in which they should be concatenated to form the original object.
 2. Upload your segments into one container that is separate from the container that holds the manifest file.
 Throttling for uploads starts after the 10th segment has been uploaded, and increases the upload time considerably.
 For this reason, it is recommended that your segment size is no smaller than the size of the file divided by 10.